pushpabrol/Guardian-SwiftUI-Sample/README.md

 10. The user can allow or deny the authentication request using biometric authentication.

-11. Enrolled devices can be managed in the "Enrollments" section.
+11. Enrollments can be viewed, deleted in the "Enrollments" section.

-12. Users can delete enrolled devices by swiping left on an enrollment and tapping the "Delete" button.
+12. Users can delete an enrollment by swiping left on an enrollment and tapping the "Delete" button.

 13. The "Enrollments" section is automatically refreshed when an enrollment is deleted or when the app is opened.

-14. In the "Enrollments" section, users can select an enrolled device to view additional details.
+14. In the "Enrollments" section, users can select an enrollment to view additional details.

 15. The details include the domain, user, enrollment ID, local identifier, and the dynamically generated Time-Based One-Time Password (TOTP).